 It can be unsettling to hear noises coming from your refrigerator.
 However, is it something to worry about if your refrigerator is making a popping noise?

-Occasional noises are part of a refrigerator’s normal operations as the refrigerant moves around the appliance or during thermal expansion.
-However, in some instances, popping noises could indicate something is wrong with your appliance.
+Occasional noises are part of a refrigerators’ normal function as the refrigerant moves around the appliance.
+However, in some instances, popping noises could indicate something is wrong.